tylerneylon/math/randnn/randnn.md

 inflection points (intuitively, “turning points”) as it has inputs.
 An example is in the middle of the figure below.
 The final output of the second layer is the result of applying the activation function to this linear combination.
-The right side of the figure shows $\tanh()$ applied to the middle of the figure.
+The right-hand image in the figure shows $\tanh()$ applied to the curve shown in the middle of the figure.

 ![
 A visual explanation of a simple 2-layer neural network.
 This network has